-Before you can execute the program, you have to build the project - that is, compile the source code and link the program modules.
-You do this in exactly the same way as with the console application example.
+Before you can execute the program, you have to build the project - that is, compile the source code and link the program modules, exactly as you did with the console application example.
 To save time, press Ctrl+F5 to get the project built and then executed in a single operation.

-After the project has been built, the Output window indicates that there are no errors, and the executable starts running.
-The window for the program you've generated is shown in Figure 1-15.
+After the project has been built, the Output window indicates that there are no errors, and the program executes.
+The application window for the program is shown in Figure 1-13.

 As you see, the window is complete with menus and a toolbar.
-Although there is no specific functionality in the program - that's what you need to add to make it your program - all the menus work.
+Although there is no specific functionality in the program - you must add code for that to make it your program - all the menus work.
 You can try them out.
 You can even create further windows by selecting New from the File menu.

 I think you'll agree that creating a Windows program with the MFC Application Wizard hasn't stressed too many brain cells.
 You'll need to get a few more ticking away when it comes to developing the basic program you have here into a program that does something more interesting, but it won't be that hard.
 Certainly, for many people, writing a serious Windows program the old-fashioned way, without the aid of Visual C++, required at least a couple of months on a brain-enhancing fish diet before making the attempt.
 That's why so many programmers used to eat sushi.
 That's all gone now with Visual C++.
-You never know, however, what's around the corner in programming technology.
-If you like sushi, it's best to continue eating it to be on the safe side.
+However, you never know what's around the corner in programming technology.
+If you like sushi, it's best to continue eating it - just to be on the safe side.